What is Mica?

 Electronic devices, circuitry, foundries and other industrial processes all depend on sound thermal management to ensure continuity and safety by dealing with excess heat.
 Mica has proved essential as the basis for insulation products and safety management.

-Mica is used in a range of products because of its exceptional properties as an insulator and dielectric.
-Mica can support an electrostatic field whilst expending minimal heat energy.
+It is used in a range of products because of its exceptional properties as an insulator and dielectric.
+It can support an electrostatic field whilst expending minimal heat energy.
 It can be split between 0.025mm to 0.125mm without losings its electrical properties and resists corona discharge.

-Mica is stable up to 500 °C (932 °F), however, phlogopite mica remains stable at higher temperatures (to 900 °C (1,650 °F)), meaning it is well suited to situations where stability and electrical properties are required at high temperatures.
+It is stable up to 500 °C (932 °F), however, phlogopite remains stable at higher temperatures (to 900 °C (1,650 °F)), meaning it is well suited to situations where stability and electrical properties are required at high temperatures.

 We continue to develop, refine and innovate in this area, providing bespoke thermal management solutions using mica roll laminates, sheets, tubes and components, alongside composite high temperature insulation, involving mica’s heat resistant properties combined with different materials.